jrandj/aws-security-specialty/README.md

 1. When creating a custom metric filter in CloudWatch Logs what is filtered?
     * All streams in a log group are filtered.
 A custom metric filter cannot be configured to only filter some of the streams in a log group.

+1. A member of the security audit team would like to perform an analysis and investigation of ELB access logs by doing some ad-hoc queries.
+The ELB access logging is enabled.
+Which solution allows the team members to perform access log analysis most efficiently?
+	* Athena supports S3 as a data source and can be used to query log data in S3.

+1. A company has multiple AWS accounts and has hired a third-party security auditor.
+The auditor has its own AWS account, and the auditor needs read-only access to all AWS resources and the logs of API activities that have occured on AWS.
+How can the company meet the auditor's requirements without compromising security in the AWS environment?
+	* Enable CloudTrail logging and use a cross-acoutn IAM role to provide read-only access to the auditor to the S3 bucket.

+1. An auditor needs access to logs that record all API events on AWS.
+The auditor only needs read-only access to the log files and does not need access to each AWS account.
+The company has multiple AWS accounts, and the auditor needs access to all the logs for all the account.
+Which of the following options is the best way to configure access for the auditor to view event logs from all accounts?
+	* Configure CloudTrail in each AWS account and have the logs delivered to a signle AWS S3 bucket in the primary acount.
+Create an IAM user for thea uditor with an IAM policy to S3 read-only access for only the bucket which stores the logs in the primary account.

 ### Infrastructure Security

 1. A company hosts a popular web application that connects to an Amazon RDS MySQL DB instance running in a private VPC subnet created with default Network ACL settings.
 The IT Security department has a suspicion that a DoS attack is coming from a suspecting IP.
 How can you protect the subnets from this attack?